justinbt1/Multimodal-Document-Classification/README.md

 ### Document Dataset
-The data source used in this project was compiled from a corpus of raw documents uploaded by oil companies to the [National Data Repository](https://ndr.ogauthority.co.uk/) (NDR), a data repository for UK petroleum exploration and production data maintained by the [Oil & Gas Authority](https://www.ogauthority.co.uk/) (OGA).
+The data source used in this project was compiled from a corpus of raw documents uploaded by oil companies to the [National Data Repository](https://ndr.ogauthority.co.uk/) (NDR), a data repository for UK petroleum exploration and production data maintained by the [North Sea Transition Authority](https://www.ogauthority.co.uk/)
+(OGA).
 The document corpus used consists of a sample of 6,541 documents, these are mostly PDF, Microsoft Office, text and image type files.